 UCL is an accredited party to the Smart Energy Code (SEC), the UK legislation that ensures safe and secure access to smart meter data.
 To access your smart meter data, UCL uses a technical service provided by the software company CGI.
 CGI are an accredited SEC Party and authorised User of the Data Communications Company that connects to the national smart meter communication network (the DCC Gateway).
 With your consent, UCL will be able to remotely collect your smart meter data and securely transfer it to the UK Data Archive, which securely stores and manages all smart meter data on behalf of UCL.

 What data will be accessed from my smart meter?

-▪ Half-hourly energy use readings from today to the end of the trial period, unless you withdraw your consent earlier
+▪ Half-hourly energy use readings from your smart meter installation date to the end of the trial period, unless you withdraw your consent earlier

-▪ If you have had your smart meter for a while: half-hourly energy use readings for up to the last 12 months (or fewer if you have not had a smart meter for this long)
+▪ If you’ve had your smart meter for a while: half-hourly energy use readings for up to the last 12 months (or fewer if you haven’t had a smart meter for this long)

 ▪ Whether or not you have any devices like an in-home display (IHD) connected to your smart meter(s)